Thursday, August 28, 2025

 By Marc Willensky

-Photo by Stephanie Harrison
+Naperville City Council.
+Photo by Stefanie Harrison

 Recognizing the critical role of local government in shaping environmental policy, the River Prairie Group (RPG) Political Committee of the Sierra Club took the rare step of endorsing four candidates for Naperville City Council, all of whom were victorious.
 Congratulations to Benny White, Ian Holzhauer, Mary Gibson, and Ashfaq Syed.
+(In the photo above, RPG endorsed candidates are 4th from left Ashfaq Syed, 7th from left Benny White, 8th from left Ian Holzauer, and 9th from left Mary Gibson.)

 The endorsements were based on the candidates’ commitment to transitioning Naperville away from coal-produced energy sources, in particular, to not extending the IMEA contract, which supplies Naperville with electricity, about 80% generated from its coal-fired power plants.
 The overwhelming victory of the endorsed candidates’ sends a strong message that Naperville supports sustainable energy policies and a clean energy future.